.

 The Triumvirate

-The interim triumvirate was replaced on January 21, 1815, by the original nominated members, with the exception of Joaquin Camacho, who had turned down the nomination, and was then replaced by Jose Miguel Pey de Andrade, the first President of the United Provinces, and at the moment, the Governor of Santafe de Bogota.
+On January 12, 1815, Congress arrived in Santa Fe de Bogota, after its army, headed by Simon Bolivar, had forced Cundinamarca into the Union in December 1814.
+The interim triumvirate was replaced on January 21, 1815, by the original nominated members, with the exception of Joaquin Camacho, who had turned down the nomination.
+The first president of the triumvirate was Jose Miguel Pey de Andrade, who at the moment was serving as the governor of Bogota.

-On August 17 Garcia Rovira, who had presented his resignation as President of the triumvirate to congress on July 11, was replaced by Antonio Villavicencio.
+On August 17 Garcia Rovira, who had presented his resignation as President of the Triumvirate to Congress on July 11, was replaced by Antonio Villavicencio.

-Administrative divisions
+Administrative Divisions

 See also

-Spanish Invasion of New Granada
+Spanish reconquest of New Granada

 Need more information for your travel research or homework?